A NYC Kitchen with Washer and Dryer

 Needless to say, I didn’t buy that one and instead adjusted my layout to place the washer dryer side by side.

 There is probably a greater selection of heat pump dryer models on the market if you have the space to go for a full size dryer model.

 2. Determine the Kitchen Layout

 Ideally, you might have extra space off your bathroom or a bathroom closet that you can turn into a laundry closet.
-If you’re buying your neighbor’s apartment, NYC law requires you to remove the second kitchen, so most people will opt to convert part of the kitchen’s electrical, gas and water lines into a laundry room.
+Or, if you’re buying your neighbor’s apartment and want to combine 2 apartments into 1, NYC law requires that you remove the second kitchen.

 Side by Side or Stacked